skeema/skeema/README.md

 [![code coverage](https://img.shields.io/coveralls/skeema/skeema.svg)](https://coveralls.io/r/skeema/skeema)
 [![latest release](https://img.shields.io/github/release/skeema/skeema.svg)](https://github.com/skeema/skeema/releases)

-Skeema is a tool for managing MySQL tables and schema changes.
+Skeema is a tool for managing MySQL tables and schema changes in a declarative fashion using pure SQL.
 It provides a CLI tool allowing you to:

 * Export CREATE TABLE statements to the filesystem, for tracking in a repo (git, hg, svn, etc)
 * Diff changes in the schema repo against live DBs to automatically generate DDL
-* Manage multiple environments (dev, staging, prod) and keep them in sync with ease
+* Manage multiple environments (e.g. dev, staging, prod) and keep them in sync with ease
 * Configure use of online schema change tools, such as pt-online-schema-change, for performing ALTERs
-* Convert non-online migrations from Rails, Django, etc into online schema changes in production
+* Convert non-online migrations from frameworks like Rails or Django into online schema changes in production

 Skeema supports a pull-request-based workflow for schema change submission, review, and execution.
 This permits your team to manage schema changes in exactly the same way as you manage code changes.